drraccoony/Polo-Godot/README.md

 - [ ] Add network play (2 players)
 - [ ] Add network play (3-4 players)
 - [ ] Add some original enemies

+## Additional Assets
+All other sprites, tilesets, sounds, and backgrounds exist in the original Gamemaker project file.
+The original game had 3 worlds, and several enemies.